Health care at ICLR: AI tackles poor data, low resources, and black boxes

 GCT is a knowledge graph that works by stripping away bits and pieces from a full graph — to “sparsify,” Choi said.
 A somewhat similar approach called IROF, or “iterative removal of features,” is designed to strip images down to only the parts an AI model needs in order to be accurate.
 Like Choi’s work, the proposed advantage of IROF is twofold: It’s helpful for accuracy when data is poor (the missing EHR data in Choi’s work, or in this case, a blurry image), and it also helps clinicians with explainability.

-“In most cases, the human [clinician] will make the final diagnosis, and the machine learning model will only provide a classification to aid the human in the diagnosis,” said Laura Reiger, a computer science PhD student from the University of Denmark, in her presentation during the AI for Affordable Healthcare workshop.
-She explained that although there are many existing evaluation methods, many models are dependent upon certain data types and datasets, and visual checks can be misleading.
+“In most cases, the human [clinician] will make the final diagnosis, and the machine learning model will only provide a classification to aid the human in the diagnosis,” said Laura Reiger, a computer science Ph.D. student from the University of Denmark, in her presentation during the AI for Affordable Healthcare workshop.
+She explained that although there are many existing evaluation methods, models are often dependent upon certain data types and datasets, and visual checks can be misleading.
 She said there needs to be an objective measure to tell a researcher which explanation method is right for their task.
 IROF, she said, provides that objective measure with low computational cost, and using little data.

-The process starts with an existing dataset and an image for input.
-They send the input (an image) through the neural network and get a simple, correct output.
+The process starts with an existing data set and an image for input.
+The researcher sends the input (an image) through the neural network and gets a simple, correct output.
 (In her example, Reiger used a picture of a monkey, which was easy for the neural network to identify.)
 They check the explanation method, which outputs a black and white image in which the lighter parts of the image are more important for the classification accuracy than the dark parts.
 Then, using computer vision, they can algorithmically segment the images by pixels and color space.
 “I can transfer this segmentation to my explanation and can see that I have more and less important segments, or super pixels, for my classification,” she said.

 They can drill down to the superpixels that are the most important for classification, and replace them with “mean values.”
-When they re-run the test, the probability of a correct classification drops.
-They can then identify the second most important part of the image, apply the mean value again, and re-run again.
+When they rerun the test, the probability of a correct classification drops.
+They can then identify the second-most important part of the image, apply the mean value again, and rerun it again.
 Eventually, with those results in a chart, you get a curve of the degradation.

 “If my explanation method is reliable, it will identify important parts for the classification as important; they will be removed first, and the curve will go down fast.
 If it’s bad, it will remove unimportant parts of the image first,” she said.

-After performing many such tests, with many subsequent (and similar) curves added to the chart, the area over the curve offers a single quantitative value for the quality of the explanation method — that’s the IROF score.
+After many such tests, with many subsequent (and similar) curves added to the chart, the area over the curve offers a single quantitative value for the quality of the explanation method — that’s the IROF score.
 The method works on medical images, too, Reiger said.

-Sarah Hooper, an electrical engineering PhD student at Stanford, presented work that’s designed to help clinicians triage CT scans even when the image quality is poor.
-Hooper said that CT scans are widely used in healthcare systems, especially for head scans that can show life-threatening abnormalities, like strokes or fractures.
+Sarah Hooper, an electrical engineering Ph.D. student at Stanford University, presented work that’s designed to help clinicians triage CT scans even when the image quality is poor.
+Hooper said CT scans are widely used in health care systems, especially for head scans that can show life-threatening abnormalities, like strokes or fractures.

 “CT triage, which automatically identifies abnormal from normal images, could help ensure that patients with abnormal images are seen quickly,” she said.
-“This type of triage tool could be particularly valuable in healthcare systems with fewer trained radiologists.”
+“This type of triage tool could be particularly valuable in health care systems with fewer trained radiologists.”

 Hooper and her coauthors wanted to create an automated head CT triage tool that simply labels an image as “normal” or “abnormal” — a challenge magnified by images that are noisy or have artifacts.
 Hooper explained that the quality of CT image scans differs significantly in many parts of the world, and most of the work that’s been done on automatic image classification like this so far has used “relatively homogenous and high-quality” images.
 Her work focuses on using a convolutional neural network (CNN) to perform image classification on a range of lower-quality images that are often the result of lower-quality CT imaging systems.

-They started with a dataset of 10,000 radiologist-labeled images and simulated noisy images from those real ones to test their CNN.
-They used CatSim to create the synthetic dataset, which included the types of noisy images that clinicians are likely to see in the wild, like limited-angle scans, and trained a model on them.
+The team started with a data set of 10,000 radiologist-labeled images and simulated noisy images from those real ones to test their CNN.
+They used CatSim to create the synthetic data set, which included the types of noisy images clinicians are likely to see in the wild, like limited-angle scans, and trained a model on them.

 On two of the three types of degraded images (tube current and projection), they found that their triage model worked well; after retraining to focus on the third type (limited angle scans), their model performed admirably on that metric, too.
 “This may seem a bit surprising, as the limited angle scans are difficult for the human eye to interpret,” she said.
 But the information needed for triage is still there in the images, and the CNN can find it.